ing-bank/probatus/CONTRIBUTING.md

 Create feature X
 This is a longer description of what the commit contains.
 See #123
 ```

-## Issue tracking

-Issue tracking is recommended even for solo projects.
-In this project we use Gitlab issue board for issue tracking.

 ## Versioning and Deployment